 Sales and use taxes are used by governments to derive income from the sale of tangible personal property.
-These taxes are a common source of revenue by state governments, and sometimes also at the county and city levels.
+These taxes are a common source of revenue for state governments, and sometimes also at the county and city levels.
 There may also be incremental additions to this tax that are intended to last for a short period of time, until an underlying expenditure has been paid off.
 For example, there may be a short-term addition to the sales tax by a city that wants to make a one-time payment for a sports stadium.

 The amount of sales tax to be paid is calculated by multiplying the amount paid for goods or services by the tax rate; this calculation only applies to sale transactions arising within the jurisdiction governed by the taxing entity.